mia-platform/documentation/docs/business_suite/backoffice/back-kit/events/events.md

 }
 ```

-### Using Drawer
+### Using Form Container

-notifies that a drawer with given ID is currently in use
+notifies that a form container with given ID is currently in use

-- Label: `using-drawer`
+- Label: `using-form-container`
 - Payload:

 ```typescript